The-Viccyware-Group/Viccyware-oelinux/README.md

 The main repo for building Viccyware otas.

 This builds the OS, the /anki programs (`victor`), and creates a final OTA.
-This repo can be thought of as `wire-os-oelinux`.

 ## Submodules